-Conventional wisdom is that community-based sentences are suitable for only a distinct range of offences: petty offences (and, in some jurisdiction, medium-level offences), and that the response to more serious offences should be imprisonment.
-That statement needs to be subjected to analysis; it needs to be "unpacked".
+Conventional wisdom is that community-based sentences are suitable for only a distinct range of offences: petty offences (and, in some jurisdictions, medium-level offences), and that the response to more serious offences should be imprisonment.
+That statement needs to be unpacked.

-What we deem a petty offence and, respectively, a medium-level and serious offence, varies from one jurisdiction to the next, and from one time to another.
-For example, as noted by Yukhnenko et al (2019), more or less the same drug trafficking offence can lead to a community-based sentence in one jurisdiction, and to a sentence of five to ten years of imprisonment in another.
+What we deem a petty offence and, respectively, a medium-level and serious offence, varies from one jurisdiction to the next, and from one time to another.35 For example, as noted by Yukhnenko et al. (2019), more or less the same drug trafficking offence can lead to a community-based sentence in one jurisdiction, and a sentence of five to ten years of imprisonment in another.

 Furthermore, the range of offences covered by, respectively, community-based sentences and imprisonment varies from one jurisdiction to the next, and from one time to another.
-In some jurisdictions, community-based sentences are used more than
+In some jurisdictions, community-based sentences are used more than imprisonment.
+In other jurisdictions, in turn, very few community-based sentences are used at all.
+It would be absurd to conclude that few petty offences (and perhaps even medium-level offences) are committed in the latter jurisdictions and come before the courts.